EchoTeam/graphiti/README.md

 ## Technology

-Graphiti is a very simple ruby 1.9.2/Sinatra (http://sinatrarb.com) backend that stores the Graph + Dashboard data in Redis (Snapshots are stored in S3).
+Graphiti is a very simple ruby 1.9.2/Sinatra (http://sinatrarb.com) backend that stores the Graph + Dashboard data in Redis.
 On top of this REST backend is a Sammy.js (http://sammyjs.org) application that handles the graph generation and manipulation.
 It also uses an embedded version of the Ace (http://ace.ajax.org/) for the editor interface.
 It uses Jim (http://github.com/quirkey/jim) to bundle and compress the JavaScript.
 The CSS/SCSS is created with the help of the awesome Compass framework (http://compass-style.org).

 ### Dependencies